Part-time to Full-time (Extended) FAQ

 If I have questions about my practicum placement, who can I talk to?

 Please reach out to your advisor or the Office of Advising (send an e-mail to email@example.com).
 Your e-mail should detail your questions and concerns.

 Your advisor and the Office of Advising want to help you and address any practicum-related concerns you may have, so please reach out to them.
 All CSSW staff are here to assist and support your learning.
 We are committed to providing you the best education possible.

 Will I have an advisor?

 Yes.
 Your advisor’s name and contact information will be viewable on Student Services Online by the end of orientation week.
 Prior to that, if you have questions about class scheduling or registration, please contact the Office of Student Affairs by sending an e-mail to firstname.lastname@example.org.

 What is my advisor’s role?

-In the pre-field phase of your program, your advisor will be an Office of Advising staff member, Natasha Dachos.
+In the pre-practicum phase of your program, your advisor will be an Office of Advising staff member, Natasha Dachos.
 She helps you map out your program of study.
-When you enter field, your advisor will be seasoned professional social worker who is employed by CSSW to serve as your educational support in both the classroom and field.
+When you enter practicum, your advisor will be seasoned professional social worker who is employed by CSSW to serve as your educational support in both the classroom and practicum.
 Click here for Direct Practice Advisor.
 Click here for Final Year Advisor.